I will know I've achieved this standard when...

 - If tamariki want to access their information, ensure they can understand the information being released and they have adequate support at that time.
 What you say must be transparent, neutral and non-judgemental.
 Consider what te tamaiti might think if, when they are older, they read what you have documented about them and the people in their life.
 Is it fair?
 Is it accurate?
 Is it written in a way that they can make sense of?

 - Personal information must be kept safe and secure, shared only for the purpose of delivering better services to tamariki and whānau.
-All of the information needs to adhere to requirements within the Privacy Act 1993.
+All of the information needs to adhere to requirements within the Privacy Act 2020 (replacing the Privacy Act 1993 on 1 December 2020).
 At the same time, everything you document is ‘discoverable’ as part of our obligations under the Official Information Act.

 I have clearly documented any key decisions I have made or actions I have taken for each tamaiti I work with, who was involved, the rationale for those decisions or actions and my next steps

 - Your records show your analysis of information, your actions and the decisions you make for each tamaiti you work with.
 It is important in this process to differentiate fact from opinion.
 When you record this information, you create a transparency about your practice approach and the advice you have received and provided.

 - Records about your decisions for te tamaiti also inform discussions with your supervisor and colleagues.
 Any decisions made as a result of these discussions should be documented in your records, with the rationale and other relevant details included.

 - Your records also identify the key people you have engaged with in the work you have been doing for each tamaiti.
 Seeing and engaging tamariki, whānau, caregivers and, where relevant, victims of offending by tamariki, is a minimum requirement for your practice.
 Your records need to document your process in doing this for each tamaiti you work with.